Manipulation Test for Multidimensional RDD: Manipulation Test

-with the null hypothesis rejected when $\phi(\hat t,\alpha)=1$.
-When the null hypothesis in Proposition \ref{prop:impl} is true, the test has an asymptotic rejection probability of $\alpha$.
-When the null hypothesis is false, the test asymptotically rejects with probability 1.
+With these test statistic and critical value, the MRDD manipulation test $\phi(\hat t,\alpha)$ defined in Equation \eqref{eq:manipulation_test_phi} is asymptotically valid and consistent: when the null hypothesis in Equation \eqref{eq:condition_marginal} is true, the test has an asymptotic rejection probability of $\alpha$.
+When the null hypothesis is false, the test asymptotically rejects with probability one.
 The following corollary formalizes this result.